 As an organisation fighting for the rights of young migrants, we believe in supporting those in our care through a holistic approach which looks at their overall wellness.
-We engage, advocate and mobilise in order to change the systemic barriers put in place that challenge young migrants’ sense of belonging.
-We invest in young people’s mental wellbeing, and provide countless opportunities for participation in society at large.
-We train young people through our bespoke leadership program and create a safe space for emotional growth in a community of people with shared and collective experience.
+We engage, advocate and mobilise to change the systemic barriers put in place that challenge young migrants’ sense of belonging.
+We invest in young people’s mental well-being and provide countless opportunities for participation in society at large.
+We train young people through our bespoke leadership program and create a safe space for emotional growth in a community of people with shared and collective experiences.

 We have a range of activities designed for young people, which builds on our engagement model.

 Our regular 1-2-1 meetings, conducted by our Outreach Officer, help to support young people in their migration journey by providing support in identified areas.
 We foster a trusting relationship while keeping young people informed of the work happening at We Belong.